git0802/unique-bikes/README.md

 # Unique Bikes

 Welcome to the Unique Bikes project!
-This project is a landing page for showcasing various types of bicycles along with their characteristics and advantages.
+This project is a landing page for showcasing various types of bicycles along with their characteristics and advantages

 ## Table of Contents